Gchouchou/ob-q/README.md

 `:handle` and `:async` do not play well together.
 Runing a second codeblock with async while waiting for the first query will fail since the handle will occupied.
 This issue does not happen with the `:session` header since the session is also occupied and will process the second query synchronously after the first.

-# Known Bugs and Issues

-- Getting an error with `:session` argument with `:results value` leads to confusing output.
-Can be fixed using trap and error trace.